Best Exams for Study Abroad - IELTS, TOEFL, PTE, GRE 2026

 Program-Specific Tests

-IELTS, TOEFL, PTE, Duolingo
+IELTS, TOEFL, PTE Academic, Duolingo

-SAT / ACT (mainly USA)
+SAT or ACT (Primarily for the USA)

-Master’s
+Master’s (Postgraduate)

-GRE Subject Tests, Research proposal
+GRE Subject Tests, Portfolio (Arts)

 What Exams Are Required to Study Abroad?
+A Categorical Breakdown

 1. Language Proficiency Tests